 Billing Resources

 How much time, effort, and money are you willing to spend on a billing model?
 Before choosing the billing method, evaluate its costs.
 For some of these methods, you may need complex software.
-Others require you to spend a significant amount of time on invoicing.
+Others require you to spend a significant amount of time invoicing, while others become easy if you have an invoice maker for free.

 If you don’t have a large accounting department that handles all the billing nuances, consider choosing something simple.
 For example, flat-rate billing is less complex than progressive or hourly models.
 If you choose something too intricate, you are likely to spend many hours on billing and keep your focus away from revenue-generating activities.

-Meanwhile, without the right software, usage-based billing can be tedious, time-consuming, and prone to errors.
+Meanwhile, usage-based billing can be tedious, time-consuming, and prone to errors without the right software.

 Your Services

 Depending on the services you offer, you may have a narrow choice of billing models.
-Coming up with a custom billing model could be a solution.
+A custom billing model could be a solution.
 However, it would involve a significant time and resource investment.

 If one billing model isn’t enough for your services, consider creating a hybrid model for your customers.
 Just make sure the methods you choose are relevant to your business.